JoaoSilvaFeup/German-Tram-Sign-Recognition-Dataset/README.md

 Since the initially constructed document targeted too many signs, upon the revision of the videos, a filtered list was created, targeting only the signs that always influenced the tram driver.

-These list can be found in the **Targets folder**.
+These lists can be found in the **Targets folder**.
 The overall one is called *"German Tram Signs"*, while the filtered one is called *"Seen German Tram Signs"*.

+### Videos Used

+The [YouTube playlist](https://youtube.com/playlist?list=PLXu4ZCM9_2LyYf7cVcswrJfHWGpOGcLfG) contains 12 videos.
+From these, by order of appearance, videos nº9 and nº10 were not used, as they were captured in undesirable circumstances.

+### MATLAB